OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/implicitcomp.rst

 For instance, :math:`y` would be an implicit variable, given that it is computed by solving :math:`\cos(x \cdot y) - z \cdot y = 0`.
 In OpenMDAO, implicit variables are defined as the outputs of components that inherit from :ref:`ImplicitComponent <openmdao.core.implicitcomponent.py>`.

-In this above implict expression :math:`y` is the implicit variable while :math:`x` and :math:`z` would be considered inputs.
+In the above implict expression, :math:`y` is the implicit variable while :math:`x` and :math:`z` would be considered inputs.

 ImplicitComponent Methods
 -------------------------